Anita B. Brody: Federal judicial service

-Notable case
+Notable cases

 Brody presided over the case to decide whether a group of lawsuits by former NFL players against the NFL would be heard in federal court or whether the cases would be heard by an arbitrator in accordance with the league's collective bargaining agreement, as the league has requested.
 In an April 9, 2013 hearing, the NFL's lawyer, Paul Clement, admitted it would be difficult for the NFL to make the argument that an arbitrator should hear the cases of former players who never signed the collective bargaining agreement.
 The medical condition chronic traumatic encephalopathy (sometimes referred to simply as CTE) resulting from concussions is a factor in the suits.

+In June 2024, Brody presided over a case regarding the SS United States Conservancy and its Pier 82 landlord, Penn Warehousing.
+The landlord had continued to up the rent of the conservancy keeping United States at her berth.
+Brody ruled that Penn Warehousing did not break any contract rules, and that United States would have to find a new home within ninety days.
+The conservancy also has to raise funds for insurance, repairs, tugs, surveys, and preparations for the move.